-In West Bengal India, near the border with Bangladesh, large quantities of 50 liter bales / bags are used to process and store fresh tea leaves.
-These bags were considered waste after production because they are printed with logos and texts from many local tea plantations.
+In West Bengal India, near the border with Bangladesh, large quantities of 50 liter packaging bales are used in tea farming for the processing and storage of fresh tea leaves.
+These bags were previously considered waste after production, because they are printed with logos and texts from the many local tea plantations.

 After processing the tea leaves, they were often dumped as waste or even burned.

 These bags are now collected for Baza Seeds in a unique sustainability project.
 The collectors receive a reward and our people clean the bags and select the different colors and structures.
 As a next step, patterns are cut out and go to the higher floor of our small factory, where colleagues take care of the next production phase on sewing machines.
 The cut-out patterns are processed into new shapes with neatly crafted precision.

 If you have a model in your hands, take a look at the beautiful way in which the bottom rings are neatly finished with a piece of “sealing fabric”, or how the grow bags are neatly hemmed.
 Some bags are equipped with hanging rings, which make the products suitable for hanging gardening.
 This results in a whole series of mini-garden products made from a very strong and sustainable material from used packaging.